 Assemble the Kaleidoscope

 Now it’s time to have fun with the kaleidoscope!
-If you want to keep the disks interchangeable, just insert the skewer into the straw, hold up to your eye and spin the dish.
+If you want to keep the disks interchangeable, just insert the skewer into the straw, hold it up to your eye and spin the dish.

 If you want to pick one petri dish and make it more permanent, here’s how to do it.
 You’ll need a pony bead and your glue gun.